 In such cases, both parents need to know their rights and responsibilities before they can effectively co-parent after divorce.
-If one of them does not know their rights and responsibilities under the law, this could lead to some disagreements between them and could also cause conflict in their relationship with each other.
+If one of them does not know their rights and responsibilities under the law, this could lead to some disagreements between them.

 It is also important for both parents to know what they can do if they feel that their rights are being violated by either parent or both parents.